Project Coordinator – Siksikaitsitapi Agriculture Project

 Assets:

-- Membership with either Kainai, Piikani or Siksika First Nations
+• Membership with either Kainai, Piikani or Siksika Nations

-- Understanding of climate change mitigation and adaptation including agricultural and/or nature-based climate solutions, especially regenerative agriculture
+• Understanding of climate change mitigation and adaptation including agricultural and/or nature-based climate solutions.

 Requirements and expectations:

-- Overnight travel.
-SAP will likely have 3 one-day, in-person events per year.
-In addition to this, Rural Routes has two 2-3 day team building meetings per year.
+• Day and Overnight travel.
+SAP will likely have 2-3, in-person events per month, In addition to this, Rural Routes has two 2-3 day team building meetings per year.
 Your mileage and accommodation will be covered by Rural Routes and if child care is a barrier to participation, we’ll work with you to try and address it.
 Most of our team has kids so we get it.

 Only considered candidates will be contacted for interviews.